curl/everything-curl/cmdline/urls/options.md

 supports it, there is really no limit to how long a command line you can pass to curl.

-curl will parse the entire command line first, apply the wishes from the command-line options used, and then go over the URLs one by one (in a left to right order) to perform the operations.
+curl parses the entire command line first, apply the wishes from the command-line options used, and then go over the URLs one by one (in a left to right order) to perform the operations.